nutanix/helm/charts/nutanix-csi-storage/README.md

 When Files is used for persistent storage, applications on multiple pods can access the same storage, and also have the benefit of multi-pod read and write access.

+## Important notice

+If you plan to update an existing Nutanix CSI deployement from 1.x to 2.x with this Chart, you need first deploy manually the CRD present here https://github.com/nutanix/csi-plugin/tree/master/deploy/Centos/crd

 ## Features list

-- Nutanix CSI Driver v1.1.1
+- Nutanix CSI Driver v2.1.0
 - Nutanix Volumes support
 - Nutanix Files support
-- Volume resize support ( Kubernetes >= 1.16.0 )
+- Volume resize support ( beta in Kubernetes >= 1.16.0 )
+- Volume clone ( beta Kubernetes >= 1.16.0 )
+- Volume snapshot and Restore ( beta Kubernetes >= 1.17.0 )
+- IP Address Whitelisting

 ## Prerequisites